 Banking and Financial

 Telecommunication is a highly competitive sector globally.
-Ability to improve operational processes is key to success and profitability.
-Process Mining helps telecom companies in creating visibility to geographically disperse operations, identify bottlenecks and ensure that customers receive products and services on time.
-Case Studies: Nokia
+The ability to improve operational processes is key to success and profitability.
+Process Mining helps telecom companies in creating visibility to geographically disperse operations, identifying bottlenecks and ensuring that customers receive products and services on time.

 Summary: Visualize Processes, Make Findings and Discover Root Causes

-To summarize: in process mining, we use the event data in the company's IT systems to bring insights into the company’s business operations.
-The insights are provided by visualizing the data in process context with process flowcharts and creating analyses that give information on needed improvements and deepen the understanding of what is going on in the business processes.
+In process mining, we use the event data in the company's IT systems (such as ERP, CRM and BPM) to bring insights into the company’s business operations.
+The insights are provided by automatically visualizing data with process flowcharts and creating analyses that give information on needed improvements and deepen the understanding of what is going on in the business processes.
 We can show both the big picture as well as the detailed ground-floor view on process execution.

-Get started with QPR's process mining tool QPR ProcessAnalyzer.
+Get started with QPR's process mining software, QPR ProcessAnalyzer.